Howard Fast: Career

 Fast spent World War II working with the United States Office of War Information, writing for Voice of America.
-In 1943, he joined the Communist Party USA and in 1950, he was called before the House Committee on Un-American Activities; in his testimony, he refused to disclose the names of contributors to a fund for a home for orphans of American veterans of the Spanish Civil War (one of the contributors was Eleanor Roosevelt), and he was given a three-month prison sentence for contempt of Congress.
+In 1943, he joined the Communist Party USA and in 1950, he was called before the House Committee on Un-American Activities; in his testimony, he refused to disclose the names of contributors to a fund for a home for orphans of American mercenaries who fought on the Communist side of the Spanish Civil War (one of the contributors was Eleanor Roosevelt), and he was given a three-month prison sentence for contempt of Congress.

 While he was at Mill Point Federal Prison, Fast began writing his most famous work, Spartacus, a novel about an uprising among Roman slaves.
 Blacklisted by major publishing houses following his release from prison, Fast was forced to publish the novel himself.
 It was a success, going through seven printings in the first four months of publication.
 (According to Fast in his memoir, 50,000 copies were printed, of which 48,000 were sold.)

 He subsequently established the Blue Heron Press, which allowed him to continue publishing under his own name throughout the period of his blacklisting.
 Just as the production of the film version of Spartacus (released in 1960) is considered a milestone in the breaking of the Hollywood blacklist, the reissue of Fast's novel by Crown Publishers in 1958 effectively ended his own blacklisting within the American publishing industry.